Should you put baking soda in coffee? Jump into our article and check out the pros and cons of adding baking soda to your cup of joe.

 Taking too much sodium can result in higher blood pressure.
 So, for people who already have high blood pressure, it’s not recommended to consume baking soda.

 Also, your body will try to get it out of your system, so most likely, you’ll deal with gases, vomiting, and diarrhea.
-And as a consequence of that, you can go dehydrated.
+As a consequence of that, you can get dehydrated.
 You risk seizures, kidney failure, and heart attacks.